openid/eKYC-IDA/openid-advanced-syntax-for-claims.md

    for OPs and can be discovered using metadata, as described in (#sao-metadata).
  * `schema`: REQUIRED if `match` is `schema`, MUST NOT be present otherwise.
-A JSON schema object as defined in [@!JSON-SCHEMA] that the respective element in the ID Token or Userinfo response structure must validate against.
+A JSON schema object as defined in [@!I-D.bhutton-json-schema] that the respective element in the ID Token or Userinfo response structure must validate against.
  * `else`: REQUIRED.
 A string, either `abort` or `omit`, indicating the action to take if the rule is not fulfilled.
 If `abort` is used, the transaction